scheideman/CarND-Behaviour-Cloning-Project/README.md

 - The learned model drives safely on both lake track and the mountain track.
 - Lake track: https://youtu.be/eecYTdzYAfY
 - Mountain track: https://youtu.be/HtZX0ISo890
 - I would typically run the car at 20 mph when testing the model in autonomous mode, any faster and the car would sometimes get stuck in a over correction loop and start swerving from one side of the road to the other.
+- Getting a reliable model for the lake track did not take me to long; however, most of the work I did with data augmentation and fine tuning was to get the car to run reliably on the mountain track.
+Initally the car would not do well when entering shadowed portions.
 - This was a difficult project which I spent a lot of time fine tuning.
 But I learned a lot and it has introduced me to using  Convolutional Neural Networks for problems besides classification.